Arid BioCredit Pilot

 6. ANALYTICAL FRAMEWORK

 The primary goal of the pilot project described here is do develop the field methodologies for the region, and to produce training data for a camera trap image classifier and audio clips for the development of species-specific confidence thresholds for bird call identification.
-However if the data collected is of sufficient quality it will be used to look at species richness and diversity, and in single species single season occupancy models.
+However if the data collected are of sufficient quality it will be used to look at species richness and diversity.
+It is also possible that camera trap and audio data could be used in single species single season occupancy models.

 7. EXPECTED OUTPUTS